Why we don’t like open conversations around sexual harassment

 Even though it’s a professional requirement and legal obligation, there is also a reluctance on the part of HR to recognise there could be a problem within their organisations.
+Worse still, HR are emerging as being untrustworthy and even colluding in any cover ups.
 Recently I supported Fortis BNParisbas, a Belgian bank with 10000 employees, in a training they gave at the JUMP Forum.
 It was entitled “Silence can seriously damage your health.”
 This referenced their initiative to implement a company-wide conscious raising programme on sexual and moral harassment.
 They acknowledged the damage a failure to step up and address the problems can cause.
 It not only creates a toxic culture of collusion, but also has far-reaching implications on the physical and emotional well-being of the target.

 Sexism is an example of an unconscious bias that we don’t always see clearly.
 3Plus can help your company see the unclear with our workshop on Managing Unconscious Bias.